Employment

 Education and Experience:

-- Experience as an administrative assistant in an educational setting is preferred.
+- Some experience working in an educational environment is preferred.

 Essential Duties and Responsibilities: